rosskane34/Pokemon-DQN-Battle-Agent/README.md

 - Finishing battles quickly

-- Avoiding ineffective or zero‑damage moves
+- Avoiding weak or zero‑damage moves

-- Using status moves effectively
+- Using status moves strategically

+- Rewards are normalized to stabilize Q‑values.

+# Training
+Training is performed over thousands of self‑play episodes.
+Each episode ends when one Pokémon faints.

 A trained model is saved as:
-- # dqn_pokemon.pth
+- dqn_pokemon.pth

 # Play Mode
-After training, the agent can be evaluated in a human‑playable mode.
-The user selects a Pokémon and chooses moves manually, while the agent selects moves greedily based on learned Q‑values.
-Debug functions are included to print state vectors and Q‑values for analysis.
+After training, the agent can battle the user in a turn‑based interface.

+# Future Work
+- Add more Pokémon and move diversity

+- Expand the type system

+- Add stochasticity (crit chance, accuracy)

+- Implement multi‑agent self‑play

+- Explore PPO or Rainbow DQN variants